subquery/documentation/docs/README.md

           <div>
             <img src="/assets/img/networkIcon.svg" />
             <span>Be a Part of SubQuery Network</span>
-            <p>Host and index projects, or query data for your dApps.
+            <p>Host & index projects, or query data for your dApps.
 Help the community and get rewarded with SQT.</p>
           </div>
         </router-link>
       </li>